-California Insurance Commissioner Steve Poizner approved a rather anemic 5% pure premium rate increase for Jan 1, 2009.
+California Insurance Commissioner Steve Poizner approved a rather anemic 5% increase in pure premium rate for Jan 1, 2009.
 The California Workers Compensation Insurance Rating Bureau (WCIRB) had recommended a 16% increase.
 Is this dangerous territory to cut the increase in pure premium rates by 11% from what was recommended?

 The positive aspect of the 5% increase is that the rates will not increase dramatically for employers in what is a down economy.
 This will alleviate part of the budget crunch that companies now face.
 The 5% increase may reduce the volatility that would likely occur with a 16% rate increase.